-Sales ledgers ensure that a company's finances are kept in check, and that everything is invoiced properly.
+A Sales Ledger ensures that a company’s finances are kept in check, and that everything is invoiced properly.
 Duties include chasing outstanding debt, providing creditors with VAT receipts, running turnover statements and producing invoices.

 It’s an ideal start to a career for an ambitious person with both strong numeracy and communication skills.
 The role requires employees to keep track of finances, and to speak to clients to chase up outstanding invoices.